 Tualatin Public Library reading list from my Say YES To Less workshop.
 Over 15 titles plus links to resources.
 Reading List Tualatin Library A Clear Place Say YES To Less workshop.

 Tigard Public Library reading list from my STUFF-ication workshop.
 Over 20 titles to choose from.
 Reading List Tigard Library from A Clear Place STUFF workshop

 Hoarding – here are two posts that will give you some insight and direction when dealing with hoarding issues.
 Find out why hoarding is very different than clutter challenges: The Reality of Hoarding; A Hoarding Perspective

 Maintaining your independence and downsizing to fit your lifestyle are challenges many of us face but especially in the aging process.
 Read my special tips by clicking here.

-Fabulous tips on keeping your home clear of kid clutter.
+Parents with Youngsters: This site offers great tips on keeping your home clear of kid clutter.
 Great blog sharing REAL stories from parents who are finding ways of keeping life simple and clear at home.
 All inspired by the Simplicity Parenting approach.